Gov. Ron DeSantis celebrates Florida Wildlife Corridor Act passage at Disney Wilderness Preserve

-POINCIANA, Fla. — Florida Gov. Ron DeSantis spoke at the Nature Conservancy's Disney Wilderness Preserve Monday morning.
+POINCIANA, Fla. — Florida Gov. Ron DeSantis spoke Monday morning at the Nature Conservancy's Disney Wilderness Preserve.

 The governor was there to celebrate the passing of the Florida Wildlife Corridor Act into law.
 The act provides $400 million in funding to create a corridor that connects diverse habitats for Florida’s wildlife.